 Article 5.
 Board of Directors

 Section 1.
 The Board of Directors shall consist of nine elected officers, plus the immediate past president, and four elected Members-at-Large.
-The Ride Around Clark County (RACC) Coordinator, if not an officer, shall be appointed as one of the four Members-at-Large.
+The RACC Coordinator shall be appointed by the President and shall be a voting member of the Board of Directors.

 Section 2.
 The Board of Directors shall hold meetings every other month beginning with February, and at other times as determined by the President.